 With that being said, you might be wondering: what exactly is the difference between CBD oils and CBD tincture?
-Well, in this article, we are going to take a look at everything you need to know about CBD tincture vs oil.
+Well, in this article, we’ll review everything you need to know about CBD tincture vs oil.

 What’s the Difference?

-Despite having nearly the same packaging and uses, both products have distinct features that set the two of them apart.
-The difference between CBD oils and CBD tinctures basically lies in their composition and the types of ingredients used.
-First, it is important to note that both CBD tinctures and CBD oils offer the same potential benefits.
-This is because both products contain CBD extracted from the hemp, also known as the Cannabis sativa L. plant.
+Despite having nearly the same packaging and uses, both products have distinct features that set them apart.
+Basically, that difference lies in their composition and ingredients lists.
+First, it’s important to note that both CBD tinctures and CBD oils offer the same potential benefits.
+And that’s because they contain hemp-extracted CBD.
+(For reference, hemp’s a variety of the Cannabis sativa L. plant.)

 What Is CBD Oil?

-Basically, CBD oil is a blend of cannabidiol extract obtained using the supercritical CO2 extraction method and a carrier oil like MCT oil, hemp seed oil, etc. CBD oil may contain other compounds such as terpenes and flavonoids along with other minor cannabinoids.
-Once these compounds are extracted, manufacturers infuse them in their chosen carrier oil.
-To improve the flavor, essential oils are more often than not added to the mix.
+Basically, CBD oil is a blend of cannabidiol extract obtained using the supercritical CO2 extraction method and a carrier oil like MCT oil or hemp seed oil.
+CBD oil may contain other compounds such as terpenes and flavonoids, along with other minor cannabinoids.
+Once extracted, manufacturers infuse these compounds in their chosen carrier oil.
+To improve the flavor, essential oils may be added to the mix.